 Do we go inside any buildings?

 Of course we do!
 That's a big part of what makes Inside Chicago's tours so great!
 We will see the interiors of some buildings, while exploring the exteriors of others.
-But we go inside at least a few buildings on every regular route!
-The only exception is our new Power Hour tour offering of Millennium Park, which is all outdoors (...because it's a park!).
+But we go inside at least a few buildings on nearly every regular route!

 Is advance purchase required?

 Yes, advance ticket purchase is required so that we can plan to staff each tour accordingly.
 We would appreciate at least 24 hours’ advance notice/purchase of tickets, though tickets can be bought until shortly before a tour begins (unless a tour has been canceled).
 Tickets are purchased via our Tickets page.
 Tickets can be purchased online using a credit card; no personal checks are allowed.
-Tickets can also be purchased via phone through our EzTix Call Center: (866) 736-6343.
-Call Center hours are:
+Tickets can also be purchased via phone through our FareHarbor Call Center: (872) 529-2523.
+Call Center hours are now 24/7!

 How much do tour tickets cost?